Harry-cheong/NAISC/README.md

 1. When the app is first launched, a disclaimer is shown.
 Press any key to dismiss the disclaimer.
 2. Smile, wave, or simply face the camera, and when you're ready, press `c` to generate a compliment, or `i` to generate an insult.
 3. After it has finished generating, it will read out the statement and display it on the screen (remember to turn up your volume!)
-4. You may continuously use the app, or press `q` to quite.
+4. You may continuously use the app, or press `q` to quit.

 Warning: It is a known issue that the app instantly closes after generating one statement on macOS.
 Please run this code on a Windows system instead.